sergeyk/vislab/tasks.md

 - make demo where a brand-new image is processed with the decaf feature, and analyzed for beauty, and with style classifiers.

 Misc
-- config.json shouldn't be in the git repo; config.json.example instead
 - need util function for syncing up dataframe with mongodb collection. useful for datasets.
 - graphically improve the image page table: say TP, FP, TN, FN, and color true/false with green/red as well
     :: Think of this as a general thing: want to be able to format tables with color depending on parameters, in Javacript.
 Publish blog post on the solution.